Uniswap/qa-interview-assignment/README.md

 ### Submission

-Upon completion, please email your Recruiting Partner with an email titled _[Your last name] - cLabs QA Engineer Takehome_ and the following attachments:
+Upon completion, please email your Recruiting Partner with an email titled _[Your last name] - Uniswap QA Engineer Takehome_ and the following attachments:

 - A digital copy to your manual testing notes or a link where we can access it (please make sure it's publicly accesible)
 - The `app.spec.ts` file you have written your Detox tests in